brennan-research/brennan-research.github.io/research/index.md

 ## Susceptibility and resilience to global change

-As the environment rapidly change due to human causes, it is essential to understand how populations may respond.
+As the environment rapidly changes due to human causes, it is essential to understand how populations may respond.
 These responses can consist of adaptation, plasticity, or a combination of the two (in addition to migration or extinction).
-We use a variety of approaches to predict the relative impact of these different mechanisms to determine if and how ecosystems may be resilience to global change.
+We use a variety of approaches to predict the relative impact of these different mechanisms to determine if and how ecosystems may be resilient to global change.

 ### experimental evolution